keep3r-network/keep3r-network-v2/docs/technical/peripherals/IKeep3rRoles.md

 ### `slashers(address _slasher) → bool _isSlasher` (external)

-Maps an address to a boolean to determine whether the address is a slasher or not.
+Tracks whether the address is a slasher or not

 ### `disputers(address _disputer) → bool _isDisputer` (external)

-Maps an address to a boolean to determine whether the address is a disputer or not.
+Tracks whether the address is a disputer or not